No-Database-5953/Kibble_Clock/README.md

-## Dog Fed Indicator with Arduino Uno R4
+## Dogs Fed Indicator with Arduino Uno R4

 ### Overview
 This sketch turns an Arduino Uno R4, a push-button, two LEDs, and a 16×2 I²C LCD into a “Dog Fed” indicator.